carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

 safety hardening, will be enabled where safety cannot be proven at compile-time.

-There will be a split of build modes driven by runtime safety approaches, wherein each has a specific focus and will be treated as its own ABI:
+There will be a split of build modes driven by runtime safety approaches, wherein each has a specific focus and cannot be combined with others in the same
+binary:

 -   A **debug** build mode for routine development.
 This will balance fast development and testing with the need for reliable detection and easy